Stress in language is a property of most words but emphasis is an add-on with a specific message

 (a) To STAY THIN it IS adVISable to EAT MOderately, AND to EXercise.

 Each of the underlined words may or may not be emphasized, independently of others.
 The single-syllable ones (stay, thin, is, eat, and) need a strong pitch change across all of them; the others need it on their stressed syllable (shown in capitals).
-The vowel of the weak form and changes when emphasised, so that /Ənd/ becomes /ænd/.
+The weak form and, normally pronounced /әnd/ or even /n/ (see 144.
+Words that are Often Heard Wrongly), changes its vowel and becomes /ænd/.

 In many cases the emphasis will suggest a contrast with an opposing idea.
 For example, emphasis on stay in (a) suggests a contrast with become (thin) and on is a contrast with is not.
 In other cases, the emphasis means simple importance, suggesting that the listener takes particular note of the emphasised word.
 This is the case with advisable and and.